openshift/openshift-origin-design/designs/administrator/future-openshift/bulk-actions/index.md

 #### No failures

 The `Delete Resources` modal will list out the resources that are being chosen to be deleted and will be checked by default.
-There will be a bulk selector above the listed items that will showcase the item count and will act the same way that the bulk selector within the toolbar works.
-The user may change these checkboxes if desired, but this acts as a “second check” for them.
+There will be a bulk selector above the listed items that will allow the user to select or deselect any listed resources.
+This acts as a “second check” for them.
 The user must select “Delete” in order to begin the deletion process.
 ![delete-resources-modal](img/delete-resources-modal.png)

 Once the deletion process begins, the messaging will be replaced with the below modal.
 The progress bar will track the completion progress.
 If the user decides to navigate away from the modal, either by selecting “Done”, the close “x” button, or navigating away from the page, the modal will close and they cannot reopen it.